 I’ve done this myself a few times, so don’t ask me why I assumed I’d return to my regular routine while Kendra and Twelve-Year-Old settle into their new home – and Brother wraps his head around it all in the main house.
 Silly Me.

 Yesterday was a landmark.
 It was trash collection day.
 Lifting the trash can lid to check for room to empty any overlooked wastebaskets, I found the curtains from the second bedroom sitting on top.
 Most people would probably think nothing of it.
-I saw a remnant of our late brother Richard’s life.
+I saw a remnant of our late brother Seagh’s life.

 Maybe it’s just me, but leaving the window dressings in the trash simply felt wrong.
-I don’t know if the curtains had actually been Richard’s.
+I don’t know if the curtains had actually been Seagh’s.
 It didn’t really matter.
 Still, I thought hard before reaching into the bin.
 I reasoned that they are pretty, still fashionable and seemed in good condition, so even if Cole actually didn’t want them somebody could use them.

 Whatever the case it was getting hot and chores awaited.
 I dove in – no, not literally.
 The whole set was there; the four sheer panels, four valances, even the two matching ties.

 Later on I looked more closely and found a few sizable paint drops on one of the sheer panels.
-Brother had painted the day before, so it made sense that he thought the set was ruined.
+Cole had painted the day before, so it made sense that he thought the set was ruined.
 I considered it well worth the time and effort to try removing the paint.
 A few hours later they looked new again.

 Then for the rest of the day I wondered what I would do with them.
 Storage space in my cottage has been scarce for months.
 This morning I still hadn’t decided.
 I was behind on my work from all the time I spent helping out in the main house, so for the present I carefully folded the clean, fresh-smelling pieces into a clear, zip-seal case from another set of drapes.